New Study Links Hormones to Stress-Related Eating

 Natural Remedies for Stress by Nicole Crane, BS, NTP

 Stress can affect us all and keeps physical and mental well-being just out of reach.
 What can you do when it becomes an overwhelming daily occurrence from which you cannot escape?
-If you cannot lower your stress level, you can get edibles online canada or you can increase your biochemical resistance against it.
-Combat stress by clearing stress hormones, building happy-healthy brain chemistry, vamping up daytime energy and supporting deep, restorative sleep.
+You can look to other natural methods such as learning to increase your biochemical resistance against stress.
+This can be done by clearing stress hormones, building happy-healthy brain chemistry, vamping up daytime energy and supporting deep, restorative sleep.
 Natural remedies can give you the biochemical edge you need to not just survive, but thrive.

 - Adrenal adaptogens, including Ashwaganda and Rhodiola Rosea, have been shown to nourish the adrenal glands and help the body react to stress.